 Whether by trial or negotiation, a divorce will not be finalized until a judge has signed off on the agreement.
 The judge will ensure that two requirements have been met.
 The first is a time requirement, which in the state of California is that at least six months have passed since the initial papers were served.
 The judge will also make sure that the divorce agreement addresses all major issues surrounding the divorce.
 If the judge believes everything is in order, an Order of Dissolution is signed.
 At this point, the marriage is officially terminated.

 A: At the time of this writing, the cost to file for a divorce in California is $435.
 However, it should be noted that the fee is subject to change.
 You may also apply for a fee waiver that you may qualify for if you meet certain criteria.

-A: The first step in starting the divorce or separation process is to fill out a Petition and a Summons.
+A: The first step in starting the divorce or separation process in California, often guided by a divorce attorney, is to fill out a Petition and a Summons.
 There will be at least one additional form if you and your spouse have children together.

 A: To get a divorce in California, you will need a variety of documents in a few categories.

 A: You are not required to be separated before divorce in California; however, you should be aware that there is a minimum six-month waiting period between when divorce papers are served, and the divorce can be finalized.

 The divorce process follows a very specific series of steps, but it’s the details within those steps that can make divorce a complex, stressful process.
 We can help make that process more manageable.
 Contact us today at Moranda Law Firm, APC to get the help you need.